witnet/documentation/docs/tutorials/bitcoin-price-feed/introduction.md

   variable and handles updates using Witnet.
 - Compile and deploy the entire flow into a local Ethereum network.

+!!! tip ""
+    Remember: using Witnet from Ethereum is specially convenient because you do not need to own or pay any Wit tokens: you pay the bridge nodes using ETH and then they spend their own Wit tokens when posting your requests into Witnet in your behalf.

 ## How decentralized will this price feed be

 None of the parties involved in the process of deploying, updating and